Kernix13/beginner-git-commands/README.md

 So don't merge until you are done making changes and push the changes.
 Or don't push until you are done with the branch!

 > These notes are questionable.
 There is a drop-down list with the option of **Squash and merge** so you can keep working on your branch after pushing.
+Keep pushing on the same branch until you are done.

 <br>